-We have conducted an evaluation in order to asses the performance of our proposed encodings.
-We used the same experimental setting as Mattmüller and Rintanen (2007) in their original paper.
+We have conducted an evaluation in order to assess the performance of our proposed encodings.
+We used the same experimental setting as Mattmüller and Rintanen [17] in their original paper.
 We used the domains trucks and rover from the preference track of IPC5 (the original paper considered only rover), which contain temporally extended goals to specify preference.
-In these domains, temporally-extended goals are formulated using the syntax of PDDL

-3.0 (Gerevini and Long 2005).
-We parse the preferences and transform them into LTL formulae using the patterns defined by Gerevini and Long (Gerevini and Long 2005).
+In these domains, temporally-extended goals are formulated using the syntax of PDDL 3.0 [11].
+We parse the preferences and transform them into LTL formulae using the patterns defined by Gerevini and Long [11].
 As did Mattmüller and Rintanen, we interpret these preferences as hard constraints and randomly choose a subset of three constraints per instance4.
 To examine the performance of our encoding for X and \mathring{X} , we have also tested the instances of the trucks domain with a formula that contains these operators.
 We have used the following formula5:

-$$\phi = \forall ?l - Location?t - Truck:$$

-$$G(at(?l,?t) \rightarrow \mathring{X}(\neg at(?l,?t) \lor \mathring{X} \neg at(?l,?t)))$$
+$$\phi = \forall ?l-Location?t - Truck : G(at(?l,?t) \to \dot{X}(\neg at(?l,?t) \lor \dot{X} \neg at(?l,?t)))$$